 When the device boots for the first time, it connects to the balenaCloud dashboard, after which you’ll be able to see it listed as online and move onto the next step.

-If everything worked out correctly, after a few minutes your device information screen in the dashboard should look something like this, showing the service running.
+After the device appears online in the dashboard, it will start to download the balenaSound application; after a few minutes your device information screen in the dashboard should look something like this, showing the services running.

 At this point you’re ready to move on, connect things up and give it a try!